A Multigraph Characterization of Permutiple Strings: A Multigraph Condition for Permutiple Strings

 On the other hand, as claimed both in Example \ref{example_2} and in \cite{holt_6}, the multiset union $C_1\uplus C_1 \uplus C_2$ cannot be ordered into permutiple strings.
-Again, we examine the corresponding multigraph union of multi-images, $\Delta_1 \uplus \Delta_1 \uplus \Delta_2.$
+Again, we examine the corresponding multigraph union of multi-images $\Delta_1 \uplus \Delta_1 \uplus \Delta_2.$

 Although $\Delta_1 \uplus \Delta_1 \uplus \Delta_2$ contains the zero state and is strongly connected, we see that the indegrees and outdegrees at both vertices are unequal.
-Thus, the conditions of Corollary \ref{indegree_outdegree} are not met, and there is no Eulerian circuit.
+Thus, the multigraph is not $L$-Eulerian, and the conditions of Corollary \ref{indegree_outdegree} are not met.
 Consequently, $C_1\uplus C_1 \uplus C_2$ cannot be ordered into a permutiple string.

 \end{example}